bluegreen-labs/skylight/README.md

 Yet, overall the model should provide a fast approximation where more computationally expensive models would only provide marginal benefits for most applications.
 For a full description of the model I refer to Janiczek and DeYoung (1987).

-## How to cite this package in your article

-> Koen Hufkens.
-(2022). bluegreen-labs/skylight: skylight: A Simple Sky Illuminance Model.
-Zenodo. <https://doi.org/10.5281/zenodo.7222045>, in addition reference the original work by Janiczek and DeYoung (1987, see below)

 ## Installation